Chapter Forty, in which Shawn gets Respect

 Jones International: Major player in Oil & Gas, owner of Make-a-Diamond

-Perry-Anderson: British bit company, at once time housed in the Technolix building
+Perry-Anderson: British bit company, at one time housed in the Technolix building

 Wintelligent: Technolix spin-off company, maker of Bright-Pipe